Capgemini/osce-pair-programming/README.md

 - To date: 2099-12-31
 - Rate: 0.87

+The commission percentage is to remain at 9%.

 They've asked that appropriate tests are added to ensure the new rate entries are correct.
-Any existing date entries will need to be adjusted to cater for this new entry.

 ### Requirement 2